groucho75/alo-easymail/readme.txt

 * **view sending report**: how many subscribers have opened the newsletter and clicked on links inside it
 * **bounce management**: you can check the bounced emails and keep your email list clean
 * **multilanguage**: set all texts and options, you can write multilanguage newsletters - full integration with [WPML](http://wpml.org/), [qTranslate-X](http://wordpress.org/plugins/qtranslate-x/), [Polylang](http://wordpress.org/plugins/polylang/)
-* **privacy**: privacy policy checkbox in subscription form, subscriber data in exporter/eraser tools, re-permission campaigns
+* **privacy**: privacy policy checkbox in subscription form, subscriber data in exporter/eraser tools, re-permission campaigns, by default unsubscribed emails are stored encrypted
 * **debug tool**: rather than the recipients, you can send all emails of a newsletter to the author or you can have them recorded into a log file

 **Internationalization**